|

 to the transfer problem by selecting a compact drywall knife in

-preference to a
+preference to using a

 continuing